-The Chinese zodiac inspires some of this year’s most intriguing timepieces.
+The Chinese zodiac inspires some of these most intriguing timepieces.

 By William George Shuster